-Okay, this is my new obsession.
+Okay, soft boiled eggs are my new obsession.
 So, I have to share.

 This technique is so fast and simple that I can have a perfectly (and I do mean perfectly) soft boiled egg in the same amount of time that it takes to make my coffee.
 Why soft boiled eggs?
 As my someone once described it, a runny egg yolk is like the perfect mix between melted butter and cheese.
 It’s creamy, smooth, and utterly divine.
 BUT, the tricky part is getting the yolk to be liquid and the white to be solid, because for every bit as awesome as runny yolks are, runny whites are equally disgusting (IMHO).